|

 might notice scat studded with plum pits.
 On one July hike I got a glimpse

-just off the path here.
+of a young coyote just off the path here.
 Sylvan is mostly shaded from coast live oaks and

 California bays, with a few madrones and buckeyes.
 Honeysuckle vines dangle